nelson-social/community/ExtendedDescription.md

 ## Code of Conduct

 Nelson is home to people from all over the world who have a diverse set of skills, personalities, backgrounds and experiences.
-This diversity is wonderful, and we are committed to ensuring that the nelson.social community is a safe, enjoyable and thriving environment for the largest number possible of Nelson residents, their friends and family members.
+We are committed to ensuring that the nelson.social community is a safe, enjoyable and thriving environment for the largest number possible of Nelson residents, their friends and family members.
+We celebrate diversity and do not tolerate bigotry, prejudice or discrimination.

-To that end, we will strive to make this a friendly, safe and welcoming environment for everyone regardless of qualities such as their gender identity or expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, nationality, ethnicity, socioeconomic status, family structure, spirituality, religion (or lack thereof), education, or other personal traits.
-We particularly celebrate diversity and do not tolerate bigotry or prejudice.

-As a community, we expect any participant to act according to the guidelines in this document.
-They ensure that everyone within the community is clear about the behaviour that is expected of them, and that newcomers know what kind of environment they can expect to find here.

-This is a living document, and the nelson.social team welcome your feedback.
-We will amend this document as necessary to ensure the safety of our users.

-### Guiding principle
+The Code of Conduct is a living document.
+If you have any questions, concerns, or suggestions, please contact `admin@nelson.social`.

+We expect all community participants to abide by this Code of Conduct in all community venues-online and in-person as well as in all one-on-one communications pertaining to community business.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

+### Rule of Thumb

 *If you wouldn't do it in Oso Negro, don't do it on nelson.social*

+### Encouraged Behavior

+-	Be friendly, open and welcoming.
+-	Participate in an authentic and active way.
+In doing so, you contribute to the health and longevity of this community
+-	Exercise consideration and respect in your speech and actions.
+-	Attempt collaboration & de-escalation before conflict.
+-	If you inadvertently cause offence to someone else, take responsibility for your actions.
+-	Refrain from demeaning, discriminatory, or harassing behavior and speech.
+-	Be mindful of your fellow participants.
+Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-### Handling conflict
+### Unacceptable Behavior

-A diverse group of people has a diverse set of boundaries about what is OK.
-Sometimes one of us may make a mistake, and do something that inadvertently causes offence.
-When we observe this happen, we try to give the offender feedback quickly, clearly and constructively.
-We try to offer them the opportunity to maintain their dignity in the situation, to learn from and repair their mistake.

-This kind of learning and repair is how we strengthen our relationships and our community.
-However we will not tolerate anyone deliberately or repeatedly breaking these rules.
+- Illegal content.
+- Violence and incitement, including the use of violence, threats of violence or violent language directed against another person.
+- Discrimination, including the use of slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language.
+- Adult nudity and sexual activity, including the posting or display of sexually explicit or violent material, sexualized comments, or jokes.
+- Bulling and assessment, including doxing (posting or threatening to post other people's personally identifying information, personal insults, deliberate intimidation, stalking or following (online or in person).
+- Malware, e.g. knowingly or recklessly introducing a virus or other harmful component, or otherwise tampering with, impair or damage the nelson.social online place.
+- Tone policing and debating moderation actions in public.
+If you disagree with how a moderator enforced this Code of Conduct you may direct-message the moderation team.
+Messages you see on nelson.social may violate the standards of civility we set on nelson.social, but you should not criticize users for their tone.
+If the user is a member of the nelson.social community, you should report them; if not, you should feel free to block them.
+In neither case should you criticize their tone.
+- Advocating for, or encouraging, any of the above behavior.

 ### Consequences of Unacceptable Behavior

-Unacceptable behavior from any community member, including those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including community organizer(s), will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary suspension or permanent ban from the community without warning.
+In particular, we do not tolerate anyone deliberately or repeatedly breaking these rules.

 ### Reporting Guidelines

 If you are subject to or witness unacceptable behavior, please use the "Report user" functionality of Mastodon.
 If the situation is beyond unacceptable behavior, please notify any of the [Team](#team) via direct message.
-We are here to help you.
 Your reports will be taken seriously, treated in confidence and will not be dismissed or argued with.
 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

-### Goals

-1. Provide a safe and welcoming community space for discussing Nelson & area activities, news, events, and experiences.
-1. Provide a venue for both casual and serious conversation, with the ability for users to opt-out of unwanted content.
-1. Fun!
-We aim to foster a community of individuals and business that love being here in the Kootenays.
-We welcome personal posts, event notices and organizing.

-### Non-Goals

-While it's important to know what nelson.social is, it's just as important to understand what nelson.social is not.
-Nelson.social is not:

-* A money-making exercise.
-This is a community-run website, made of open-source software, hosted and moderated by volunteers who live in your community.
-We are not going to [sell your data](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), or try to get you [addicted](https://www.theguardian.com/technology/2017/nov/09/facebook-sean-parker-vulnerability-brain-psychology) so that we can show you more ads.
-In fact, there are no ads!
-* A "free speech" zone.
-We encourage authentic, curious, respectful conversation, including disagreement, but we do not tolerate all forms of speech.
-We do not tolerate hate speech of any kind.
-[Bad-faith](https://en.wikipedia.org/wiki/Bad_faith) debating is equally unwelcome, as is misinformation.
-* A place for general advertisement.
-Promoting your original work is welcome, but please avoid overly commercial self-promotion

-You may [find another server](https://instances.social/) to be a better fit if you don't like these rules.

-### Encouraged Behavior

-The following behaviors are expected and requested of all community members:

-* Be friendly, open and welcoming.
-* Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community.
-* Exercise consideration and respect in your speech and actions.
-* Attempt collaboration & de-escalation before conflict.
-* If you inadvertently cause offence to someone else, take responsibility for your actions.
-* Refrain from demeaning, discriminatory, or harassing behavior and speech.
-* Be mindful of your fellow participants.
-Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-### Unacceptable Behavior

-To be specific, the following behaviors are unacceptable within our community:

-* Anything in violation of our [Terms of Service](https://nelson.social/terms) including posting anything illegal in British Columbia or Canada.
-* Violence, threats of violence or violent language directed against another person.
-* Using slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language; promoting white supremacy, anti-Semitism, transphobia, castism or other hateful ideologies.
-* Posting or displaying sexually explicit or violent material.
-* Posting or threatening to post other people's personally identifying information ("doxing").
-* Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
-* Unwelcome sexual attention.
-This includes, sexualized comments or jokes; unwelcomed sexual advances.
-* Deliberate intimidation, stalking or following (online or in person).
-* Debating moderation actions in public.
-If you disagree with how a moderator enforced this Code of Conduct you may direct-message the moderation team.
-* Tone policing.
-Messages you see on nelson.social may violate the standards of civility we set on nelson.social, but you should not criticize users for their tone.
-If the user is a member of the nelson.social community, you should report them; if not, you should feel free to block them.
-In neither case should you criticize their tone.
-* Advocating for, or encouraging, any of the above behavior.

-Again, we suggest you [find another server](https://instances.social/) or even [set up your own](https://runyourown.social/) if you don't agree with these rules.

 ### Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify admin@nelson.social with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify `admin@nelson.social` with a concise description of your grievance.
 Your grievance will be handled in due course by the moderation team.

-### Scope

-We expect all community participants to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ### License and attribution